swirsz/fuzz-dojo-beta/implement-1/arduinojson/DESCRIPTION.md

 This module is identical to the projects module.
-Take what you've learned from the 'Understanding Fuzz Drivers' module and implement your plan from the 'Planning New Fuzz Drivers' module, and implement a simple fuzz driver that achieves at least a 5% boost in total project coverage.
+Take what you've learned from the 'Understanding Fuzz Drivers' module and implement your plan from the 'Planning New Fuzz Drivers' module to make a simple fuzz driver that achieves at least a 5% boost in total project coverage.
 -

 ---